yiisoft/validator/docs/guide/customizing-error-messages.md

 ## Translating attribute names

-Almost all error templates have support for `{attribute}` placeholder which is substituted with an actual attribute name that was set during rules configuration.
+Almost all error templates have support for an `{attribute}` placeholder which is substituted with an actual attribute name that was set during rules configuration.
 By default, an attribute name is formatted as is.
 It can be acceptable for English language (for example, `currentPassword is required.`), but when using translations for error messages, it's better to provide an additional attribute translation.